bitshares/bitshares.github.io-old/_drafts/howto-become-a-witness.md

     BitShares0.9: >>> wallet_dump_account_key <accountname> "owner_key"
     "5....."

+### Extracting balances from BitShares 0.9

-This keys only gives access to the registered name.
+The key we have extracted previously only gives access to the registered name.
 Hence, none of the accounts in the genesis block have balances in them.
 In the first BitShares network, accounts were less tightly coupled to balances.
 Balances were associated with public keys, and an account could have hundreds of public keys with balances (or, conversely, public keys with balances could exist without any account associated with them).

+In order to get a witness registered we need to import approximately $120 worth of BTS into the BitShares 2.0 client later.

+#### Manually extracting private keys (most secure way)
-We can extract the required private keys that hold funds this way:
+We can extract the required private keys that hold funds this way.
+First we get all balance ids from an account via:

     BitShares0.9: >>> wallet_account_balance_ids <accountname>
     [[